-- 39. Section 25 requires adjustments to be made to the GST treatment of earlier supplies in certain circumstances.20 Of particular relevance to court awards and out-of-court settlements, adjustments are required where taxable supply information, or a tax position taken in a return, for an earlier supply contains an incorrect amount of consideration. - 40.
+- 39. Section 25 requires adjustments to be made to the GST treatment of earlier supplies in certain circumstances.
+Of particular relevance to court awards and out-of-court settlements, adjustments are required where taxable supply information, or a tax position taken in a return, for an earlier supply contains an incorrect amount of consideration. - 40.
 A court award could result in an incorrect amount of consideration if the court award changes the consideration for a supply.
 Whether a court award has the effect of changing the consideration for a supply involves the same test that applies when determining whether a payment is consideration for a supply; that is, the payment the court orders must have a sufficient connection with the supply and involve reciprocity. - 41.
 An example of a court award that will change the consideration for a supply and create an inaccuracy that needs to be adjusted under s 25, is an order under s 43(3)(c) of the Fair Trading Act 1986 varying a contract by reducing the price of the goods.
 Such an order might be made if the quality of goods purchased is misrepresented.
-This is illustrated in Example | Tauira 3, Scenario 2. - 42.
+This is illustrated in Example | Tauira 4, Scenario 2. - 42.
 A court award could be related to the consideration for a supply without actually changing the consideration.
-A good example of this can be seen in Montgomerie v CIR.21 In that case, following a company's liquidation, the liquidator required creditors to return payments the creditors had received for supplies they had made to the company.22 The facts, at first sight, appear to suggest an adjustment to the consideration for the supply.
-However, the Court of Appeal held that recoveries from the creditors were not an adjustment to the consideration for the supplies.
-The payments were not made because the parties to the supply had agreed to adjust the
+A good example of this can be seen in Montgomerie v CIR.
+In that case, following a company's liquidation, the liquidator required creditors to return payments the creditors had received for supplies they had made to the company.
+The facts, at first sight, appear to suggest an adjustment to the consideration for the supply.
+However, the Court of Appeal held that recoveries from

-20 Section 25 applies where the original supply was made by a registered person.
+&lt;sup>20 Section 25 applies where the original supply was made by a registered person.
 See also ss 25AA and 25AB, which apply to imported goods and services and secondhand goods.